annuhuss/Dependency-Injection-Container/README.md

 </p>

 <p>
 Although it is not worthwhile using a Dependency Injection Container to get advantage from Dependency Injection in the following mini consecutive examples, wherein a very few different objects are needed as dependencies for executing required tasks.
-But for the sake of simplicity, I am going to introduce Dependency Injection as well as some other features through these sequential examples so that one would have gained a good understanding on the basic features of a Dependency Injection Container by the end of this article.
+But for the sake of simplicity, I am going to introduce Dependency Injection as well as some other features, such as shared instances and PHP magic __set() and __get() methods through these sequential examples so that one would have gained a good understanding on the basic features of a Dependency Injection Container by the end of this article.
 </p>

 <p>